English Language Proficiency Requirements

 Proof of English proficiency is required of all applicants who are not U.S. citizens or permanent residents, and who were educated in a country where the official national language is not English.
 Applicants can demonstrate English proficiency via standardized test score or by meeting the requirements for one of the waivers below.

-Please note that many programs have higher requirements than those listed below.
+Please note that some programs have higher minimum test score requirements than those listed below.
 Applicants should contact the programs to which they are applying for details.

 Standardized Tests of English Proficiency

 The following exams and minimum scores are accepted as proof of English proficiency: